samsandhuss/bank-of-sandhu/BUILD_LOG.md

 **On the three-track build (Session 07 close — draft):**
 > *"I'm building a regulated-banking prototype on my own GitHub as a learning vehicle.
 One repo, three parallel tracks — a RAG chatbot deepening into vectors and evals, a CI/CD toolchain wiring GitHub Actions, SonarQube, Snyk and Artifactory onto the repo, and an analytics dashboard with an AI summarisation layer on top.
 Same shape as an enterprise pipeline at smaller scale, but I get to learn each tool by actually wiring it in."*

-**On GHA → on-prem (Session 09 — silver complete; gold pending):**
+**On GHA → on-prem (Session 11 — Gold):**
-> *"A cloud CI service can't reach into a locked-down bank network — the firewall blocks all inbound from the public internet.
-The fix is a self-hosted runner inside the network that polls GitHub outbound for work.
-It wins because the bank gets full CI/CD capability without cutting any inbound hole — the perimeter is unchanged, so security and audit have nothing new to defend."*
+> *"GitHub's cloud runners can't reach into an on-prem network — the firewall blocks all inbound from the public internet.
+The fix is a self-hosted runner sitting inside the network that polls GitHub outbound for work — when a job is triggered, the runner picks it up and executes it on-prem.
+The reason this works well in a regulated environment is that no inbound hole has been cut — the network perimeter is completely unchanged, so security and audit have nothing new to defend."*

+**On embeddings (Session 11 — Bronze):**
+> *"When you store documents in a RAG system, the computer doesn't store the words — it converts the meaning of those words into a long list of numbers.
+Similar meanings produce mathematically close numbers, so 'computer' and 'laptop' end up near each other even though the words look nothing alike.
+That's what makes meaning-based search possible."*

+**On vector databases (Session 11 — Bronze):**
+> *"A vector database is built specifically to store those number-lists and search through them fast.
+When a user asks a question, their question also gets converted into numbers, and the vector database finds the stored entries that are mathematically closest — those are the most relevant chunks to retrieve."*

 ---